Krishnamohan-Yerrabilli/Rancher-Deep-Dive/README.md

   <li>A summary</li>
 </ul>

-<h2 id="setting-up-a-single-node-rancher-instance">Setting up a single-node Rancher instance</h2>
+<h2 id="setting-up-a-single-node-rancher-instance">3.
+Setting up a single-node Rancher instance</h2>

 <ul>
   <li>What a single-node Rancher installation is</li>